jlwatson/delegated-mappings-mirrored/draft-watson-dinrg-delmap.md

 arbitrary value, for example, an encryption key associated with an email address or a the address of an authoritative nameserver for a given DNS zone.
-The public key of the cell's owner (e.g. the email account holder, the zone manager, etc.) is also included, as well as a signature authenticating the current version of the cell.
+The public key of the cell's owner (e.g. the email account holder, the zone manager) is also included, as well as a signature authenticating the current version of the cell.
 The cell must be signed either by the `owner_key`, or in some cases, the authority of the table containing the cell, as is described below.
 The cell owner may rotate their public key at any time by